 Graduate Committee

-Dr. Roxanne Vandermause, (Chair & Program Director), Dr. Beth Beam, Dr. Mariya Kovaleva, Dr. Robin Lally, Dr. Myra Schmaderer, and Dr. Marcia Shade
+Dr. Roxanne Vandermause, (Chair & Program Director), Dr. Beth Beam, Dr. Melissa Florell, Dr. Robin Lally, Dr. Marcia Shade, and Dr. Leeza Struwe

 The BSN to PhD track was created expressly for academically strong BSN graduates who want to be educators and researchers.
 Students must be full-time and can complete their PhD degree in 4.5 to 5 years without all the clinical requirements of the MSN program.
 All features and benefits of the traditional PhD program apply, including faculty advisor support and mentoring.

-All students are encouraged to take education courses and the teaching practicum and/or work as a graduate teaching assistant for at least one semester.
-A minimum of 62 credit hours is required for the PhD in Nursing.
+A minimum of 57 credit hours is required for the PhD in Nursing.
 Graduate-level electives (courses from other disciplines and/or nursing in areas of concentration) are required to support a student's area of research interest.
 Responsible Conduct of Research is integrated into existing core courses.
 In addition, students are required to participate in departmental research seminars.

 PhD Curriculum